Tanzania Country Commercial Guide

 Joint Ventures/Licensing

-The government of Tanzania encourages JVs between foreign and local companies and their partnership is governed by the public procurement laws when the agencies want to procure goods through national and international tendering process.
-Preferences are given under the procurement regulations to encourage foreign firms to team up with Tanzanian contractors, suppliers or consultants in forming joint ventures or sub-contracting arrangements.
+The government of Tanzania encourages JVs between foreign and local companies, with partnerships governed by public procurement laws when the agencies want to procure goods through national and international tendering process.
+Preferences are provided under the procurement regulations to encourage foreign firms to team up with Tanzanian contractors, suppliers or consultants in forming joint ventures or sub-contracting arrangements.
 JV agreements are required under public procurement laws where a tenderer submits a bid as part of a JV.

 Express Delivery

-There are several international companies which offer express delivery services in Tanzania.
+Several international companies offer express delivery services in Tanzania.
 These include DHL, FedEx and TNT Express.
-The average express time it takes for goods from the U.S. to reach Tanzania is 3 to 5 business working days.
+The average time for goods from the U.S. to reach Tanzania is 3 to 5 business working days.

 Due Diligence